-World Emoji Day 2020: History, New Features of Emojis and Key Facts
+World Emoji Day 2021: Date, History, New Features of Emojis and Key Facts

-World Emoji Day 2020: The day is celebrated to represent an idea or an emotion through an electronic means.
+World Emoji Day is celebrated to represent an idea or an emotion through electronic means.

 Emoji is a small digital icon becoming popular these days and no doubt is an integral part of our conversation.
-When we feel lazy or when we are at a loss of words then we use emojis to express what we want to.
-For every feeling, there is an emojis now.
+When we feel lazy or when we are at a loss for words then we use emojis to express what we want to.
+For every feeling, there are emojis now.
 From the past years, emojis have evolved.
 It not only expresses simple human feelings but more than that.

 Let us first see history from where and how emojis have evolved and started.